IntegerAlex/kakashi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built for the NCCF Project
-- Inspired by the need for production-ready logging solutions
-- Thanks to the FastAPI and Starlette communities for middleware inspiration

 ## 📞 Support

 For support, please open an issue on the [GitHub repository](https://github.com/IntegerAlex/kakashi/issues).